xyb/baidupcsleecher/README.md

 SAMPLE_SIZE = 10240
 # whether to download full files immediately, or must trigger `full_download_now` manually. disabled by default
 FULL_DOWNLOAD_IMMEDIATELY = 0
+# if the download process is interrupted, it will be retried until the limit is reached
+RETRY_TIMES_LIMIT = 5
 # shared link transfer policy: always, if_not_present (default)
 TRANSFER_POLICY = "if_not_present"
 # For PAN_BAIDU_BDUSS and PAN_BAIDU_COOKIES, please check the documentation of BaiduPCS-Py